Slow Cooker Gingerbread Latte ~ Seasonal favorite blend of ginger, cinnamon coffee, half and half, and more, easily made in the slow cooker.

 Slow Cooker Gingerbread Latte

-- 3 cups STRONG brewed Dunkin' Donuts® Coffee Bakery Series® Cinnamon Roll
+- 5 cups brewed cinnamon coffee STRONG; I used Dunkin' Donuts® Coffee Bakery Series® Cinnamon Roll

 - 2 cups milk

-- 2 cups Land O' Lakes® Half and Half
+- 2 cups Half and Half I used Land O' Lakes®

 - Whipped cream

 Brew the coffee, taking care to make it extra strong.

 While the coffee brews, add the milk and half and half to the slow cooker on HIGH

 Stir or whisk in the maple syrup, molasses, and vanilla.

 Rapidly whisk in the spices one at a time.